Free Consultation

 Violent Crimes

 Facing false imprisonment charges in Arizona is a serious and complex legal challenge.
-Feldman Royle offers expert guidance and robust defense strategies tailored to the unique nuances of Arizona's laws.
+Our False Imprisonment Lawyers at Feldman & Royle offer expert guidance and robust defense strategies tailored to the unique nuances of Arizona's laws.
 Whether you're grappling with the intricacies of consent, lawful authority, or the specifics of restraint, our legal expertise is your key to navigating these turbulent legal waters.

 Understand

-False imprisonment, a serious offense in Arizona, involves unlawfully restraining another person against their will.
-Feldman Royle, adept in Arizona law, emphasizes the gravity of these charges and the importance of understanding the legal definitions and implications.
+False/unlawful imprisonment is a serious offense in Arizona, involving unlawfully restraining another person against their will.
+Feldman & Royle, adept in Arizona law, emphasize the gravity of these charges and the importance of understanding the legal definitions and implications.

 Know Your Rights